dynatrace-ace/monaco-self-paced-exercises/exercise-instructions/content/04 Delete and Restore configuration/index.md

 ### Step 2 - Prepare the delete file

-1. Create a new directory for this exercise and copy the contents of the manifest file from Exercise-3.
+1. Create a new directory for this exercise and copy the contents of the **manifest.yaml** file from Exercise-3.
    Please make sure to locate the correct directory of exercise-3.

    ```bash